feecat/S7RTT/README.md

 *   **Arbitrary Initial State:** Calculate trajectories starting from any position, velocity, and acceleration.
 *   **Target State Control:** Reach any desired target position and velocity.
-    *   *Note: The target acceleration is fixed at `0` and cannot be modified in the current version.*
+    *   *Note: The target acceleration is fixed at `0` and cannot be modified.*
 *   **Full Jerk Constraints:** Implements complete jerk limitation to ensure smooth, third-order continuous motion, reducing mechanical stress.
 *   **Real-Time Interruption:** Supports "online" trajectory generation.
 You can interrupt the motion at any time with new target parameters, and the library will calculate a smooth transition from the current kinematic state.

 ## ⚖️ Comparison with Ruckig

-S7RTT is not intended to replace Ruckig for multi-DOF or complex non-zero target acceleration cases, but it offers distinct advantages in specific single-axis scenarios:
+S7RTT is not intended to replace Ruckig for multi-DOF cases, but it offers distinct advantages in single-axis scenarios:

 1.  **Standard Trajectories:** For normal point-to-point moves, calculation results are consistent with Ruckig.
 ![](doc/img/Compare_Normal.png)